Golden Grove Little Athletics Centre Incorporated was established in October 1992.

 New athletes are welcome at any home meet (check the program page for more details).

-During the season, the Little Athletes have the opportunity to participate in additional regional meets, Northern Region Open Day and Northern Improvers* along with association events held at SA Athletics Stadium Mile End, Including SA State PB Classics, State Track & Field Relay Championships*, Combined Event Championship*, State Challenge* and State Individual Championships* along with Inter Club meets including the Australia Day Hurdles Shield Competition.
-Also all registered members are able to compete in the Cross Country Season throughout the winter season (May-July).
+During the season, athletes have the opportunity to participate in additional regional meets, Northern Region Open Day and Northern Improvers* along with association events held at SA Athletics Stadium Mile End, Including SA State PB Classics, State Track & Field Relay Championships*, Combined Event Championship*, State Challenge* and State Individual Championships* along with Inter Club meets including the Australia Day Hurdles Shield Competition.
+Also all registered members are eligible to compete in the Cross Country events during the winter season (May-July).

 Little Athletics is a family sport and cannot operate without Parent involvement.
 A parent or guardian must remain at the Centre whilst their child is participating in the activities.
 During the meets, our Centre requires chaperones for each age group to supervise athletes, officials to conduct the events and helpers to carry out tasks, such as, measuring and raking jumping pits.
 These are simple tasks that can be done by almost everyone.
 Children love to see their parents helping out and being involved.